-I also opened up another savings account with AmEx that isn't tied to my chase account.
+I also opened up another savings account.
 Savings payments to this account are automatically deposited every two weeks, and I manually pay my credit cards out of the Chase account like I'd been doing.

 How to Make Over Your Bank Accounts : Separate Everything